Habitat For Humanity Can’t Build Homes In The Bay Area Cheaply Enough For Lower-Income Buyers

 #TBT to when Darrell volunteered with #HabitatforHumanity all 50 states!
 Throughout 2017, he traveled all over the country and volunteered in many different ways whether it was on a build site, working in a ReStore or helping in the office.
 By the end of the year, Darrell traveled over 26,000 miles and logged 1,237 volunteer hours! ????????????♂️

-Currently, in Fremont Habitat for Humanity is seeing a bad situation play out, as they are selling 19 of 30 planned condos to families whose income is 40 to 115 percent higher than that of the buyers originally targeted.
-What is this happening?
-Thanks to the rising construction costs and a big drop in public funding, the organization is having to sell their “inexpensive” homes that were meant for low income buys for way higher prices that most, if not all, of those low income families cannot actually afford.
+Currently, in Fremont, Habitat for Humanity is seeing a bad situation play out.
+They are selling 19 of 30 planned condos to families whose income is 40 to 115 percent higher than that of the buyers originally targeted.

+Why is this happening?
+Thanks to rising construction costs and a big drop in public funding, the organization is having to sell their “inexpensive” homes — homes that were meant for low-income buyers — for way higher prices than most, if not all, of those low-income families can actually afford.

-Currently Habitat for Humanity is focusing on the Central Commons project, in which in the condos were supposed to be sold to very low income families and half to low income families.
-However, thanks to the difficult influx that the organization is fighting against, these condos have now been increased in price twice just to cover the additional $3.54 million USD that the project was costing.
-This scenario has effectively excluded very low income families from a shot at purchasing the homes.
-Those very low income families earn up to half of the median income for the area, which is about $58,100 for a family of four.
+Habitat for Humanity is currently focusing on the Central Commons project, a project in which half of the condos were supposed to be sold to very low-income families, and another half to low-income families.
+However, thanks to the difficult conditions that the organization is wrestling with, these condos have now been increased in price twice — just to cover the additional $3.54 million that the project exceeded budget by.

+This scenario has effectively excluded very low-income families from a shot at purchasing the homes.
+Those very low-income families earn up to half of the median income for the area, which is about $58,100 for a family of four.